TechXChange2/React-Native/README.md

 #### Your Pending Trades (proposed & offered):

-- 3 stage process for Devices being traded.
-Status is either Proposed, Approved, or Completed.
+- 3-stage trading process.
+Status is either *Proposed*, *Approved*, or *Completed*.
 This allows a proposer to Accept the trade, hence Confirming it once the recipient of the trade proposition Approves it.
 - Global Context only pulls from trades if trade is proposed by user or refresh button is clicked
 - Toggle Button allows user to change views, between trades they *Proposed* and trades they are *Offered*